loicgreffier/docsource/README.md

 ### All absolute and Path prefix

-Depending on how your documentation is built (e.g., a custom Angular/React project that parses Markdown files) you may need to:
-- consider relative link paths as absolute paths.
+Depending on how your documentation is built (e.g., a custom Angular/React project that parses Markdown files), you may need to consider relative link paths as absolute paths or add a prefix to your relative paths.
-E.g., you may want `[link](./folder-two/README)` to be checked from your current directory rather than the "folderTwo" directory.
+- E.g., you may want `[link](./folder-two/README)` to be checked from your current directory rather than the "folder-two" directory.
-- add a prefix to your relative paths.
-E.g., your link is `[link](./folder-two/README)` but the actual path is `/content/folderTwo/README` where `content` is handled automatically by your parser.
+- E.g., your link is `[link](./folder-two/README)` but the actual path is `/content/folder-two/README` where `content` is handled automatically by your parser.

-For these cases:
+To handle such cases, you can use the following options:
-- `--all-absolute` checks relative link paths as absolute paths
+- `--all-absolute` to check relative link paths as absolute paths
-- `--path-prefix` allows to add a partial path at the beginning of each relative links
+- `--path-prefix` to add a partial path at the beginning of each relative link

 # Continuous Integration